github/docs/content/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 {% note %}

-**Note:** A person will only be notified about a mention if the person has read access to the repository and, if the repository is owned by an organization, is a member of the organization.
+**Note:** A person will only be notified about a mention if the person has read access to the repository and, if the repository is owned by an organization, the person is a member of the organization.

 {% endnote %}